mohiljainmj/jain-portfolio/finalproject3.md

 # Final Project Overview -
-The final project provided me an opportunity to put everything that I have learned so far into action.
-The primary goal of the final project was to help me understand how the targeted audience would react to my suggested idea and how well I can communicate my idea to the audience at an appropriate level, and telling the story using data visualization methods that are meaningful.
+The final project provided me with an opportunity to put everything that I have learned so far into action.
+The primary goal of the final project was to help me understand how the targeted audience would react to my suggested idea and how well I can communicate my idea to the audience at an appropriate level, and tell the story using data visualization methods that are meaningful.

 # Glimpse To What I Have Done So Far
 ## Links to my previous parts of the Project